tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-continuous-delivery-adding-an-automated.md

   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_stage2_runtests.png" title="Run the Tests" /><br /> Interface Tests – Run the Tests
 </div>

-The first step is a basic copy command to copy the prepared “auto” config to “TestRun.config”, the file my test code will pick up when it starts.
+The first step is a basic copy command to copy the prepared "auto" config to "TestRun.config", the file my test code will pick up when it starts.
 The Nunit command executes the nunit console against the compiled assembly, which runs all available test methods in the assembly, just as if I was running it from the GUI.

 <code class="codespan">"C:Program Files (x86)NUnit 2.5.10binnet-2.0nunit-console.exe" MvcMusicStore.InterfaceTestsbinDebugMvcMusicStore.InterfaceTests.dll /framework:net-4.0 /xml:SeleniumTestResult.xml</code>

 The last part, before I run my build again, is to import the results of the test run like like I did with MS Test and the smoke tests.
-The Nunit plugin has provided a “Publish Nunit test result report” section in the post-build options, so I'll check that box and enter the xml path I specified for the output of the nunit-console command.
+The Nunit plugin has provided a "Publish Nunit test result report" section in the post-build options, so I'll check that box and enter the xml path I specified for the output of the nunit-console command.

 With that completed, I'll run the test again to verify the results.